BitcoinDesign/Guide/guide/resources/design-research.md

 _2021 by Arcane research_

-The State of Lightning provides a comprehensive overview of usage on the Lightning network seen to date (October 2021).
-The report highlights and explains the growth in network metrics, provides estimates of mainstream adoption, and looks into the future of the Lightning network.
+The State of Lightning provides a comprehensive overview of usage on the Lightning Network seen to date (October 2021).
+The report highlights and explains the growth in network metrics, provides estimates of mainstream adoption, and looks into the future of the Lightning Network.

 #### [Bitcoin UX Research](https://patestevao.com/work/bitcoin-ux-research/)